-If heating the bearings is not practical, use a suitable sized sleeve and arbor (or hydraulic) press to position the bearings on the shaft until fully seated against the shaft shoulders.
+If heating the bearings is not practical, use a suitably sized sleeve and arbor (or hydraulic) press to position the bearings on the shaft until fully seated against the shaft shoulders.
+Position the inboard bearing (18) on the shaft with the retaining ring facing toward the impeller end of the shaft.